-The Safety Health and Welfare at Work (General Application) Regulations, 1993
+The Safety Health and Welfare at Work (General Application) Regulations, 1993 a. in the case of any event required to be reported under Regulation 59 involving an employee at work, his employer;

 Extracts are included below: 58.
 Interpretation of Part X: